Display and Navigation

 What you see on each channel panel:

-• Peak voltage — The highest instantaneous voltage the signal reaches.
-Comparing peak to RMS helps you understand the dynamic range of your signal.
+• Peak voltage: The highest instantaneous voltage the signal reaches.
+This shows you the maximum level your source is delivering.

 When to use it: Use the oscilloscope view to visually confirm your signal is clean, check for clipping at the source output, or compare signal shape before and after a processor.